aumshah/WaterTrackApp/README.md

 # Water Track

-Water Track is a Kivy App made for the [Power of Clean Water](https://www.powerofwater.org/) that aims to assist users in realizing the amount of water they are using.
+Water Track is a Kivy App made for the [Power of Clean Water 501(c)(3)](https://www.powerofwater.org/) that aims to assist users in realizing the amount of water they =e using.
 This is done by making it easy to enter daily usage and track water usage while doing day to day activities.

 ## Installation